KitesAI/ResNet-models-on-class-balance-augmented-data-/README.md

 - ResNet50 has a accuracy of **46.31%** on completely un-seen data.
 - ResNet18 has a accuracy of **52.63%** on completely un-seen data.
+- ResNet18_Reg includes the regularization techniques (L2, Dropout, Batch norm) and scheduler learning rate.
+In the model training, the dataset used: Training - balanced augmented data, Validation - 150 out of remaining 190 non-augmented data, Test - 40 remaining.

 **Remarks**: The model will perform well on un-seen data, if we will provide a good amount of train dataset to the model.
          The augmentation method is incressing the size of data set, but they generated images are similar, resulting "Overfitting".